I’m pregnant and addicted. What’s better subutex or methadone?

 - Over 90% chance baby will have withdrawal.

 Now, I had just got out of detox 6 months earlier at the time I got pregnant.
-I probably would have gone on methadone if I was in the core of my addiction.
-So absolutely no judgement here.
+I probably would have gone on methadone if I was at the core of my addiction.
+So absolutely no judgment here.
 I know it’s against medical advice, and I am not saying what you should do, but I weaned myself down.
 If I had got on methadone, I would have weaned myself down too.
-Not to the point of causing myself or the baby distress, pregnancy is hard enough, but just as much as possible.
+Not to the point of causing myself or the baby distress, pregnancy is hard enough but just as much as possible.

 I would hear about women that weaned themselves off completely with no withdrawal symptoms during their pregnancy but that’s not me.
 I kick harder than most for some reason, and if I kick cold turkey I require hospitalization.
 Even weaning myself down to such a low dose I was in agony when I tried to jump.
 Jump means you just stop at whatever dose you are at.
 Most people couldn’t believe that, but that is just how I am.